mlsquare/gemvq/tests/README.md

-# LatticeQuant Tests
+# gemvq Tests

-This directory contains all the tests for the LatticeQuant library.
+This directory contains all the tests for the gemvq library.

 ## Test Organization